universa-ai/agent-selection/README.md

 * **Efficiency of the system** - How much computational cost is required to perform the agent selection?
 * **Code clarity and compatibility** - How well the code is structured and whether it is compatible with the provided codebase?

-As the network grows, the number of agents will increase, making the selection process more complex:.
+As the network grows, the number of agents will increase, making the selection process more complex.
 It is important to acknowledge the limitations and difficulties that this brings to the table, namely:
 * **New agents** - How to make sure that new agents have a chance to be chosen?
 If our ranking algorithm promotes agents that receive the best ratings or biggest number of queries, how to acknowledge new agents and give them a head start?
 * **Efficiency of scale** - How to make sure that the system is efficient as the number of agents grows?
 If our ranking system needs to recalculate the relations between agents each time we add a new agent to the group, this will greatly hinder the system's scalability.
 How to prevent that from happening?

-## Benchmark

-We are still working on a full version of a benchmark dataset to test your selection algorithms, but we do provide agents data and queries with which you can start working on your algorithms.
-You can find them in the [`data`](./data) directory.

 ## Codebase